Stratus3D/dotfiles/README.md

 This repository contains my Vim, tmux, Zsh, Bash, and asdf config files, a script to symlink all the config files and directories in place, and a set of setup scripts that install all the tools I need on Ubuntu or OSX.

+## Features

+* Vim, tmux, Zsh, Bash, and Git configurations
+* Setup script that symlinks dotfiles and installs all the software I use
+* A collection of Bash scripts I rely on for Erlang development
+* List of commands I often forget

 ## Installation

 #### Prerequisites